Four reasons why Manchester United Erred by Sacking Jose Mourinho.

-It was always going to be a big challenge replacing one of the most successful managers of European football.
-The club was going to enter what had been uncharted waters for 30 years - the hunt for the right successor.
-The past 5 years have proved that finding the right manager to provide continuity for the glory days brought by sir Alex Ferguson is no simple task.
+It was always going to be a challenge replacing one of the most successful managers of European football, and the past 5 years have proved that finding the right manager to provide continuity for the glory days brought by sir Alex Ferguson is no simple task.

-In my opinion the leadership, at Manchester united made an error when they decided to sack Jose Mourinho, and I will explain.
+The leadership, at Manchester united made an error when they decided to sack Jose Mourinho.

 The decision to sack was rushed